The Late Late Show (Irish talk show): 2009–2023: Ryan Tubridy

 In 2015, Tubridy's tone and choice of questions when interviewing Anti-Austerity Alliance TD Paul Murphy in relation to the campaign against the implementation of a water tax was much criticised.
-Opponents of the water tax praised Murphy on social media for what was said to have been his restraint during the interview.
+Opponents of the water tax praised Murphy on social media for what was said to have been his "restraint" during the interview.
 Julien Mercille, the academic and writer of The Political Economy and Media Coverage of the European Economic Crisis: The Case of Ireland, observed that "Tubridy was pretty good from the standpoint of protecting government interests. [...]
 He asked all the right questions to try to discredit the water charges protests and Paul Murphy".

-In 2011, Tubridy hoped his time as host to be closer to Kenny's ten years than Byrne's thirty-seven stating that Kenny made the right tenure as host.
-In 2020, he surpassed Kenny's tenure, having hosted 11 seasons.
+In 2011, Tubridy announced that he hoped his time as host would be closer to Kenny's ten years than Byrne's 37, stating that Kenny made the "right tenure" as host.
+He hosted 14 seasons in total.

-In March 2020, Ryan and his production team were forced to produce the show without their usual live studio audience of around 200 who would come each week to watch the show air live from RTÉ's Studio 4.
+In March 2020, Tubridy and his production team were forced to produce the show without their usual live studio audience of around 200 who would come each week to watch the show air live from RTÉ's Studio 4.
 The COVID-19 pandemic caused all large gatherings of people to be banned, and so RTÉ and the Late Late Show production team decided the talk show would continue to air live every Friday night for the remainder of the season, except there would be no studio audience.
-Instead, the set remains in place, with chairs now spaced out to ensure social distancing is maintained on set.
-The studio audience seating can be seen empty.
-The show broadcasts live every Friday during the pandemic, with special guests either being interviewed via the internet or guests come into the studio and are interviewed by Ryan whilst maintaining social distance - guests during the pandemic have included the Taoiseach, cabinet ministers, politicians and health professionals.
-The first audience-less version of the show aired on 13 March 2020, and lasted until May 2021.
+The show continued to air live during the pandemic, with special guests either being interviewed via the internet or guests come into the studio and were interviewed by Tubridy whilst maintaining social distance.
+The first edition of the show without an audience aired on 13 March 2020, and lasted until May 2021.
 Studio audiences returned on 3 September 2021, initially sitting spaced out at tables in order to maintain social distancing.
-However, in November 2021, the 200 chair capacity returned.
 In May 2022, the mask mandate for audience members was lifted.

 On 16 March 2023, Tubridy announced that he would be stepping down as the presenter of The Late Late Show after 14 years.

-His last show will broadcast on 26 May at the end of the current season.
+Tubridy's final show

+On 26 May 2023, Tubridy presented his last edition of The Late Late Show.
+Messages of congratulations poured in from Saoirse Ronan, Jessie Buckley, Paul McCartney, Russell Crowe and various other celebrities.
+High-profile guests on this final show included Irish President Michael D. Higgins, comedian PJ Gallagher, Jedward and Charlie Bird.

+There were musical performances on the night from Andrea Corr, John Sheahan, Moya Brennan, Steve Wickham, Sharon Shannon and Cian Ducrot.
+U2 member Bono presented Tubridy with a red Vespa scooter.